 Arlene Wright was acting director for a brief period in the early 1990s.
 Under her successor, Dr. Philip Mulvaney in 1994, the legislature appropriated $4.5 million for an expansion and renovation of the library.
 The project was completed in time for the start of classes in 1996.
 Dr. Mulvaney remained as director until 2009.
 Robert Russell became acting director, and in 2010 was named director.

 The Beulah Williams library has grown from its 1,000 volumes in 1902.
-In 2011 the library holds over 250,000 items, subscribes to nearly 80 electronic databases, and provides on- and off-campus services to students, staff, faculty and community residents.
+In 2014, the library holds more than 263,930 items, subscribes to nearly 80 electronic databases, and provides on- and off-campus services to students, staff, faculty and community residents.

 Anon.
 (Library Staff).
 Beulah Williams Library: A History.
 [1987?].
 "The Library." in Northern State University, The First Century, 1900-2000.
 Ed.
 Mark C. Bartusis.
 Aberdeen, SD: Northern State University Press, 2001.
 358-371.